 I confess that I am not likely to see the Hand of God very much in most human events.
 Where some can clearly see Divine handiwork, I do not, perhaps because, in the words of Saint Paul, I “see as in a glass, darkly.”
 However, even I find it hard not to look at the events on the Fourth of July one hundred and fifty years ago, with the retreat of Lee from Gettysburg and the surrender of Vicksburg and not suspect that God was saying something through his human instrumentalities.
 At any rate it was left to Mr. Lincoln on November 19, 1863 to attempt to make sense of the terrible crisis that the nation was living through.

 Presidents during their presidencies make hundreds of speeches.
 Most are utterly forgotten soon after they are delivered.
 Even most of the speeches by a president who is also a skilled orator, as Lincoln was, are recalled only by historians and trivia buffs.
-Yet the Gettysburg address has achieved immortality.
+Yet the Gettysburg address, given 146 years ago today, has achieved immortality.

 Lincoln was invited to say a few words at the dedication of the Soldiers’ National Cemetery in Gettysburg on November 19, 1863.
 The featured speaker was Edward Everett, one of the most accomplished men in American public life, who gave a two hour oration.
 It is a fine example of nineteenth century oratory, full of learning, argument and passion.
 It may seem very odd to contemplate in our sound bite age, but audiences in America in Lincoln’s time expected these type of lengthy excursions into eloquence and felt cheated when a speaker skimped on either length or ornateness in his efforts.